BreakawayConsulting/echronos/README.md

 Pregenerated RTOS API manuals can be found on the [eChronos GitHub wiki](https://github.com/echronos/echronos/wiki) or you can [build them yourself](#building-user-documentation).

-# Software Model
+# Structure

-The software model and structure of the RTOS is governed by two stages of customization.
+The structure of the eChronos RTOS family is governed by two stages of customization.

-In the first stage, features, in the form of *components*, are customized for and composed into *variants* of the RTOS such that each variant has a specific feature set.
+In the first stage, features, in the form of *components*, are customized for and composed into RTOS *variants* such that each variant has a specific feature set.
 This stage is supported by the `x.py` tool.

 In the second stage, the RTOS variant is customized to the specific properties and requirements of a specific application.
 Although this customization is limited to the functionality provided by the given variant, it controls details such as the number of tasks required by the application.
 This stage is supported by the `prj` tool.

-The two stages can optionally be separated by deploying a *product release* to an application project.
+The two stages are designed to be run separately.
-The application project is then only exposed to the second stage and the variant and functionality of the RTOS they require.
+Development of a specific RTOS variant is done by RTOS developers, and results in a *product release* of an RTOS SDK.
+This SDK is then designed to be used by system developers who use the released SDK for firmware system development.

 The following sections cover these concepts in more detail.

 ## Variants and Components

-The RTOS comes in a number of different *variants*, each offering a specific set of features for a particular platform.
+The are a number of different *RTOS variants* in the eChronos RTOS family, each offering a specific set of features for a particular platform.

 For example: